George Lusztig

-George Lusztig (born Gheorghe Lusztig; May 20, 1946) is a Romanian-born American mathematician and Abdun Nur Professor at the Massachusetts Institute of Technology (MIT).
-He was a Norbert Wiener Professor in the Department of Mathematics from 1999 to 2009.
+George Lusztig (born Gheorghe Lusztig, May 20, 1946) is a Romanian-born Hungarian-American mathematician and Abdun Nur professor at the Massachusetts Institute of Technology (MIT).
+He was a Norbert Wiener professor in the Department of Mathematics from 1999 to 2009.

 Education and career

 Born in Timișoara to a Hungarian-Jewish family, he did his undergraduate studies at the University of Bucharest, graduating in 1968.
 Later that year he left Romania for the United Kingdom, where he spent several months at the University of Warwick and Oxford University.
 In 1969 he moved to the United States, where he went to work for two years with Michael Atiyah at the Institute for Advanced Study in Princeton, New Jersey.
 He received his PhD in mathematics in 1971 after completing a doctoral dissertation, titled "Novikov's higher signature and families of elliptic operators", under the supervision of William Browder and Michael Atiyah.

 Lusztig worked for almost seven years at the University of Warwick.
 His involvement at the university encompassed a Research Fellowship, (1971–72); lecturer in Mathematics, (1972–74); and Professor of Mathematics, (1974–78).
 In 1978, he accepted a chair at MIT.